House Passes Resolution To Limit Presidential War Powers On Iran

 War Powers Resolution Passes in House of Representatives.
 On Jan.
 9, the United States House of Representatives voted in favor of passing a War Powers Resolution aimed at Donald Trump. .
 The vote was 224 to 194, with three Republicans dissenting from their party and voting in favor of the measure....

 Washington, Jan 10 (IANS) The US House of Representatives approved a non-binding resolution to remind President Donald Trump of the key role of Congress in...
-Sify Also reported by •NPR •NYTimes.com •Reuters
+Sify Also reported by •NPR •Khaleej Times •NYTimes.com